 What do pearls have to do with diamonds?

 Pearls are another beloved gem used in timeless jewelry pieces.
 They have a fascinating origin story, as pearls are produced when a mollusk creates layers of a material called nacre around an irritant in its shell.
 In the wild, these pearls were primarily found in the Persian Gulf; however, according to the American Gem Society, it is now extremely rare to find natural pearls because nearly all of them have been harvested.
 So, in order to continue creating pearls, there are now pearl farms where mollusks undergo a delicate surgical procedure by a technician to inject a nucleus that will turn into a pearl.

-Now that you have some more framework for understanding lab-grown diamonds, let’s take a deep dive into the many different types of diamonds that you’ll come across when researching engagement rings or buying other diamond rings.
+Now that you have some more framework for understanding lab-grown diamonds (New Grown Diamond), let’s take a deep dive into the many different types of diamonds that you’ll come across when researching engagement rings or buying other diamond rings.

 What is the difference between lab grown and Earth-mined diamonds?

 To keep it very simple, there is only one key difference in lab-grown and mined diamonds: point of origin, or the setting from where the diamond comes.
 Like how pearls that are farmed are only different from wild pearls because they are grown in a controlled environment, the same is true for diamonds.
 The finished product after a lab-grown process is exactly like the finished product in nature (if not better, thanks to technology!).
 Diamonds created in the lab and diamonds formed in the Earth share the exact same physical, optical, and chemical properties, which make the differences basically indistinguishable, even to trained professionals!